 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
 However, like many other states, Vermont’s ability to produce a STEM workforce has lagged behind this growing demand.
 The state needs to fill 19,000 STEM-related jobs by 2018.
 In these areas, immigrants have been helping to close the shortfall.
-In 2009, more than one in four STEM graduates at the state’s most research-intensive universities were foreign born temporary residents.
-The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
+In 2009, more than one in four STEM graduates at the state’s most research-intensive universities were foreign-born.
+The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
 By 2020, Vermont will need to fill 16,810 new STEM jobs and immigrants could play a key role in occupying these positions and continuing to promote economic growth.

 But our immigration policy hampers those contributions and keeps immigrants in STEM fields from reaching their productivity potential in the US The federal government caps new H-1B temporary work visas at 65,000 and there are only an additional 20,000 new H-1B visas available to individuals with US advanced degrees.
 This means far more skilled workers are waiting for US visas than can be admitted under current law, and many students who graduate here have no clear path to stay in America.
 Fixing this will be critical to ensuring Vermont’s continued growth and competitiveness.